ballarat-hackerspace/association/rules-of-the-association.md

 #### 18. Manner of determining whether resolution carried

-If a question arising at a general meeting of the Association is determined on a show of hands-
+If a question arising at a general meeting of the Association is determined on a show of hands—

   - (a) a declaration by the Chairperson that a resolution has been—
     - (i) carried; or